Attachment, Emotion, and Agency

 In ordinary language, we often use the term “attachment” to describe our emotional connectedness to objects in the world.
 A parent might describe her child as attached to this toy or to that blanket.
 People often become attached to their careers, to their homes, and even to ideas.
 But as human beings, we typically describe our most significant attachments as those we have to other people.
 We develop attachments to our families, to our friends, to our lovers, and oftentimes to certain colleagues, teammates, and others with whom we regularly associate.

 It is clear that attachments, though not necessarily restricted to human beings, are very important for us qua persons.
 Attachments give shape and meaning to our lives.
 They help to define who we are.
 They capture our thoughts and guide our actions in uniquely impactful ways.
-Yet, despite its ineluctable import and complexity, the topic of attachment per se is largely ignored in the philosophical literature.
+Yet, despite its ineluctable import and complexity, the topic of attachment per se has been relatively neglected in the philosophical literature.

 In my dissertation, Towards a Theory of Emotional Attachment, I began to address this lacuna by offering a preliminary account of the nature and value of (what I call) security-based attachment.
 That investigation spawned a number of articles, which can be found here and here.
 In the near future, I plan to further develop and consolidate this work in the form of a book mauscript that will be divided into three sections, each containing 3-4 chapters.
 I briefly describe the book trajectory below.